n3if/qrassh/README.md

 # Welcome to the qrassh GitHub repository - forked to run on docker-compose

 This is a fork for the qrassh SSH and Telnet Honeypot effort that allows to run it with docker compose.

-## Requirements
+The docker-compose service will listen on the public system interface on port 22 for live usage.

 Software required: